A stroke is a disruption of blood flow to a part of the brain, which causes brains cells to be damaged or die because of a lack of oxygen.

 - Speech therapy — to improve communication

-- Occupational therapy - to improve daily functions such as eating, cooking, toileting and washing.
+- Occupational therapy — to improve activities of daily living such as eating, cooking, toileting, and washing.

-Long term treatment with medications to treat the underlying cause of the stroke and to minimise the risk of further stroke may be required.
-This includes long term use of medications to treat high blood pressure, heart rhythm disorders, high cholesterol, heart disease and blood clotting disorders.
-Common long-term medications prescribed for people who have had a stroke include warfarin and aspirin - both of which aim to prevent the formation of blood clots.
+Long-term treatment with medications to treat the underlying cause of the stroke and to minimise the risk of further stroke may be required.
+This includes ongoing use of medications to treat high blood pressure, heart rhythm disorders, high cholesterol, heart disease, and blood clotting disorders.
+Common long-term medications prescribed for people who have had a stroke include warfarin and aspirin — both of which aim to prevent the formation of blood clots.

 Surgery to treat the underlying cause of the stroke may also be recommended.
-This can include surgery to damaged heart valve, heart rhythm problems (may involve the insertion of a pacemaker), or surgery to remove plaque from neck arteries.
+This can include surgery to repair or replace a damaged heart valve, rectify heart rhythm problems (which may involve the insertion of a pacemaker), or surgery to remove plaque from neck arteries.

 Reducing the number of controllable risk factors is the best way to prevent a stroke.
 This can include:

-- Eating a balanced diet low in sodium and saturated and trans fat
+- Eat a balanced diet low in sodium and saturated and trans fat

-- Moderating alcohol intake (no more than 2 small drinks per day)
+- Moderate alcohol intake (no more than two small drinks per day)

-- Maintaining good control of existing medical conditions such as diabetes, high blood pressure and high cholesterol.
+- Maintain good control of existing medical conditions such as diabetes, high blood pressure, and high cholesterol.

 Freephone: 0800 STROKE (0800 78 76 53)